Redocly/redoc/docs/config.md

 ### nativeScrollbars

 If set to `true`, the sidebar uses the native scrollbar instead of perfect-scroll.
-This is a scrolling performance optimization for big API definitions.
+This setting is a scrolling performance optimization for big API definitions.

 ### onlyRequiredInSamples